adospace/reactorui-maui-docs/components/component-with-children.md

 ```

-We can add a `ColumnCount` property and simple logic to arrange and wraps any children passed to the component like this:
+We can add a `ColumnCount` property and simple logic to arrange and wrap any children passed to the component like this:

 ```csharp
 public class WrapGrid : Component